glasspage/UnitySync/README.md

 ## AI assistance disclosure

 The code in this repository was created with assistance from AI tools.
-The project architecture, design, and implementation decisions are made by the project author; AI tools are used to help write code based on those decisions.
+I made the architecture, design and implementation decisions; AI was used to write the code based on them.